rodneyshupe/Cookbook/Recipes/PicklesAndPreserves/Sauerkraut.rst

 8. Add extra liquid, if needed: If after 24 hours, the liquid has not risen above the cabbage, dissolve 1 teaspoon of salt in 1 cup of water and add enough to submerge the cabbage.
-9. Ferment the cabbage for 3 to 10 days: As it’s fermenting, keep the sauerkraut away from direct sunlight and at a cool room temperature - ideally 65°F to 75°F. Check it daily and press it down if the cabbage is floating above the liquid.
+9. Ferment the cabbage for 3 to 10 days: As it's fermenting, keep the sauerkraut away from direct sunlight and at a cool room temperature - ideally 65F to 75F.
+Check it daily and press it down if the cabbage is floating above the liquid.

 Because this is a small batch of sauerkraut, it will ferment more quickly than larger batches.
 Start tasting it after 3 days - when the sauerkraut tastes good to you, remove the weight, screw on the cap, and refrigerate.
 You can also allow the sauerkraut to continue fermenting for 10 days or even longer.
-There’s no hard-and-fast rule for when the sauerkraut is “done” - go by how it tastes.
+There's no hard-and-fast rule for when the sauerkraut is "done" - go by how it tastes.

-While it’s fermenting, you may see bubbles coming through the cabbage, foam on the top, or white scum.
+While it's fermenting, you may see bubbles coming through the cabbage, foam on the top, or white scum.
 These are all signs of a healthy, happy fermentation process.
 The scum can be skimmed off the top either during fermentation or before refrigerating.
-If you see any mold, skim it off immediately and make sure your cabbage is fully submerged; don’t eat moldy parts close to the surface, but the rest of the sauerkraut is fine.
+If you see any mold, skim it off immediately and make sure your cabbage is fully submerged; don't eat moldy parts close to the surface, but the rest of the sauerkraut is fine.